 We specialize in coaching players aged 5 through 12, and the youngest players will enjoy unique playing opportunities and continuous attention from our coaches, while the oldest players will polish their skill sets in preparation for school and club play.

 Our coaches ensure that players of every age and ability level will have fun learning the game of soccer.
 The low player-to-coach ratio enables the coaches to provide continuous attention and individual skills training.
 The camp also provides a variety of group exercises, small-sided games, and full field matches.

 Each player leaves camp with a shirt, soccer ball, and – we believe – a better appreciation of the "beautiful game" of soccer.

 All profits from the San Francisco Vikings Summer Camp support our scholarship fund.

-If you need financial aid for Summer Camp, the form is at the bottom of this page.
+If you need financial aid for Summer Camp, the form can be found below.

 • Extended Care (8:00am - 9:00am) : $60